Hand Feeding Baby Seraphim

 The message is simple.
 If you love the beauty of Seraphim, you simply must properly maintain the genetic pool to be able to continue to see and enjoy them.
 Otherwise they will vanish.

 By definition, all Seraphim are related.
-None exist that did not originate from the original two first discovered back in 1986.
-Those two birds arose when the Satinette Piebald color genes were accidentally combined with Recessive Red genes, the “White-Sides” gene(s), and a “Tail-Whitening gene(s)”; this “Seraphim Color Gene Complex” made the first two Seraphim.
-(See articles under Genetics in the sidebar.)
-The Seraphim Color Gene Complex transfers from generation to generation as if it were a single inherited trait even though we know it isn’t.
-This fact simplifies certain aspects of breeding Seraphim.
-However, the details that make the perfect Seraph – like the enlarged skull, downturned pink beak, upright stance, curvy figure, long feathering, finely feathered toes, wing carriage, deep swoop and mane, huge frill, and personality are genetic traits inherited and expressed in more subtle ways that require care to maintain in the breed, and that’s the difficulty of creating the perfect Seraph.
-One must pay attention to all of these traits at once and carefully match up their birds to (hopefully) get babies that are as close as possible to the Show Standard.
-Always working toward that goal reinforces the genetic traits in the pool of breeding birds.
+None exist that did not originate from the original two males that hatched in 1986.
+The color genetics are set and well understood today, but the details that make the perfect Seraph structurally – like the enlarged skull, downturned pink beak, upright stance, curvy figure, long feathering, finely feathered toes, wing carriage, deep swoop and mane, huge frill, and personality are genetic traits inherited and expressed in more subtle ways that require constant care to maintain the breed.
+One must pay attention to all of these traits at once and carefully match up their birds to get babies that are as close as possible to the Show Standard.
+Always working toward that goal reinforces the inheritance and stabilization of genetic traits in the pool of breeding birds.

 THE BREEDING PROCESS: How it works, and what to expect.